MagentaHealth/LookupLab/README.md

 1. Run `./dev-setup.sh`

 This will:
-1. Generate a magenta.ths file and copy it into the appropriate location
+1. Generate a dfd.ths file and copy it into the appropriate location
 2. Create a new local database `dfd` with user/pass `dfd/dfd`.

 ### Running